 U.S. law students of all levels, including LLM students, are encouraged to apply.
 Applicants should have a demonstrated interest in and enthusiasm for civil liberties or technology-related legal issues, along with excellent research and writing skills and the initiative and energy to see projects to completion in a fast-moving environment.
 (Being a bit of a geek definitely helps, but isn't required!)

 - EFF does not have paid internships and ordinarily cannot provide stipends* (except for specific things, like travel to an EFF event you are assisting at, etc.).

 - EFF is not accredited to sponsor J visas.

 - There are no administrative, international, or practicing attorney legal internship positions.
 To qualify as a legal intern, you must be in law school or have just graduated with a U.S. law degree.

-We are currently accepting applications for the Summer 2021 Intern Class.
+We are currently accepting applications for the Spring 2023 Intern Class.